 IFRS 18 Presentation and Disclosure in Financial Statements |

-o IFRS 18 is the culmination of the IASB’s Primary Financial Statements project. o IFRS 18 introduces three sets of new requirements to improve companies’ reporting of financial performance and give investors a better basis for analysing and comparing companies: o Improved comparability in the statement of profit or loss (income statement) through the introduction of three defined categories for income and expenses—operating, investing and financing—to improve the structure of the income statement, and a requirement for all companies to provide new defined subtotals, including operating profit. o Enhanced transparency of management-defined performance measures with a requirement for companies to disclose explanations of those company-specific measures that are related to the income statement. o More useful grouping of information in the financial statements through enhanced guidance on how to organise information and whether to provide it in the primary financial statements or in the notes, as well as a requirement for companies to provide more transparency about operating expenses. o This Standard replaces IAS 1 Presentation of Financial Statements.
+IFRS 18 is the culmination of the IASB’s Primary Financial Statements project.
+The Standard introduces three sets of new requirements to improve companies’ reporting of financial performance and give investors a better basis for analysing and comparing companies: o Improved comparability in the statement of profit or loss (income statement) through the introduction of three defined categories for income and expenses—operating, investing and financing—to improve the structure of the income statement, and a requirement for all companies to provide new defined subtotals, including operating profit. o Enhanced transparency of management-defined performance measures with a requirement for companies to disclose explanations of those company-specific measures that are related to the income statement. o More useful grouping of information in the financial statements through enhanced guidance on how to organise information and whether to provide it in the primary financial statements or in the notes, as well as a requirement for companies to provide more transparency about operating expenses.
+This Standard replaces IAS 1 Presentation of Financial Statements.
 It carries forward many requirements from IAS 1 unchanged. |

 1 January 2027 |